gentjankolicaj/jmathematics/README.md

 # jmathematics

 * A java module for mathematics.
-* Status of the project : work in progress...
+* Status of the project : work in progress.

 ## How to use it ?